 The exact origin of the Fukang meteorite is still a subject of study and debate among scientists.
 The leading theory suggests that it comes from a parent body that underwent complete melting and differentiation, forming a core and mantle.
 The meteorite likely represents material from the core-mantle boundary, ejected into space due to a cataclysmic impact on its parent asteroid.

-The large size and clarity of the olivine crystals in the Fukang meteorite have also provided researchers with a rare opportunity to study the mineralogy and crystallography of these elements under conditions that are not typically found on Earth.
+The large size and clarity of the olivine crystals in the Fukang meteorite have also provided researchers with a rare opportunity.
+The opportunity to study the mineralogy and crystallography of these elements under conditions that are not typically found on Earth.